Carli Coetzee

 Carli Coetzee is a research associate and Africanist at the African Studies Centre of the University of Oxford focusing on African literature and African popular cultural studies.

+Coetzee was born in South Africa.
 In 1988, she obtained a Master's degree in Afrikaans literature and in 1993 a PhD degree, both at the University of Cape Town.
-Coetzee held positions at the University of Western Cape, the University of Cape Town, SOAS University of London and Queen Mary University of London and was a Fellow at Harvard and Wits University.
-She is the editor of the Journal of African Cultural Studies, United Kingdom, and is the president of the African Studies Association of the United Kingdom.
+She held positions at the University of the Western Cape, the University of Cape Town, SOAS University of London and Queen Mary University of London and was a Fellow at Harvard and the University of the Witwatersrand.
+Coetzee is the editor of the Journal of African Cultural Studies, United Kingdom, and was president of the African Studies Association of the United Kingdom (ASAUK) from 2022 to 2024).

 Publications

 Coetzee has published many scholarly articles and some books, including: